About

 Current grant round

-In 2023, the RM Gibson Program is offering:
+In 2023, the RM Gibson Program offered:

 - Up to three grants of up to $10,000 (inc GST) each, for projects up to 18 months in duration; and

-- A possible additional grant of up to $10,000 (inc GST), for projects up to 18 months in duration for applications with a substantive dementia focus, made possible through a partnership between the AAG Research Trust and the Dementia Australia Research Foundation (DARF)
+- A possible additional grant of up to $10,000 (inc GST), for projects up to 18 months in duration for applications with a substantive dementia focus, made possible through a partnership between the AAG Research Trust and the Dementia Australia Research Foundation (DARF).

-Dates for 2023
+Dates